VertexyLV/RCS_Data_Analysis_Python/Web_Scraping/README.md

 ![Web Scraping](https://covers.oreillystatic.com/images/0636920078067/cat.gif)

-Suggested Book for learning more: http://shop.oreilly.com/product/0636920078067.do (using their notebooks as starting point)
+Suggested Book for learning more: http://shop.oreilly.com/product/0636920078067.do (using their notebooks from https://github.com/REMitchell/python-scraping as starting point)